HackusatePvP/RenJava/README.md

 # RenJava
 Visual novel game engine based off of [RenPy](https://www.renpy.org/) built with [JavaFX](https://openjfx.io/).

+This is a passion project, which means I'm learning as I go.
+There are a lot of mistakes and bugs which will be addressed eventually.
+This is not meant for production.

 **Community**
 - [Website]() (Not yet created), [Discord]() (Not yet created), [YouTube](https://www.youtube.com/channel/UC4iv_X0Pi8FoHFMUHBkHw1A)
 - [renjava-template](https://github.com/HackusatePvP/renjava-template) This is the maven template to get started.